 OFF-CAMPUS STUDY

-The College endorses a wide variety of off-campus experiences for students.
-Coe strongly believes that students can benefit from study in Washington, New York, and the Wilderness Field Station, as well as in programs around the world.
+The College endorses a wide variety of off-campus experiences for students and believes that students can benefit from study in Washington, New York, and the Wilderness Field Station, as well as in programs around the world.
+Students maintain their eligibility for federal and state financial aid; however, Coe financial aid availability is subject to approval by the Committee on Internationalization.